Cyber Security • Real-world lessons • Agent Foskett

 AI Security Governance Data Access

-Building Security Intuition with Sentinel Workbooks Security data was already flowing into the platform, but the real patterns stayed hidden until it was visualised properly.
+Episode: Building Security Intuition with Sentinel Workbooks Security data was already flowing into the platform, but the real patterns stayed hidden until it was visualised properly.
 Once the noise became visible, the risks became much easier to understand.

 Lesson: people act faster on security data when they can actually see the story it is telling.